Rice-planting event connects Camp Zama residents with Japanese culture

 |0

-This work, Rice-planting event connects Camp Zama residents with Japanese culture [Image 3 of 3], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Rice-planting event connects Camp Zama residents with Japanese culture, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.